MicrosoftDocs/msteams-docs/msteams-platform/concepts/device-capabilities/native-device-permissions.md

 1. Open Teams.
 1. Go to **Settings** > **App permissions**.
-1. Select the app for which you need to choose the settings.
+1. Select the app for which you want to customize the settings.
 1. Select your desired settings.

     :::image type="content" source="~/assets/images/tabs/MobilePermissions.png" alt-text="Screenshot shows the mobile App permissions.":::